 Wearing a t-shirt with an impressive design is really cool.
 There are lots of different designs out there… from a simple statement shirt to couple shirts, down to extra-large skull designs.
 So you would ask how are they get printed?

 As far as I know, there are 4 different methods: Screen Printing, Transfer Paper / Vinyl Cutout / Heat Press, Direct to Garments (DTG) and Embroidery.
-Here at PrintBit, we use 2 different types of t-shirt printing methods.
-We can print using Heat Press and Embroidery machines.
-We stop screen printing because of lack of space but we’re planning to offer it in the near future.
+Here at PrintBit, we use 3 different types of t-shirt printing methods.
+We can print using Heat Press, screen printing and Embroidery machines.
 As of now, we still don’t have a Direct to Garments Machine (DTG) but I’m planning to build one because branded DTG printers are very expensive.

 Here’s a brief definition of each method: